As a volunteer, you'll introduce girls to new experiences that show them they're capable of more than they ever imagined.

 Flexible attitude and sense of humor

-You must enroll as a member in Girl Scouts of the USA (GSUSA).
-Membership Dues of $12.00 goes to GSUSA, the national organization, to pay for accident insurance covering participation in approved Girl Scout activities, program research and resources, training and services to Councils.
+Register as a member in Girl Scouts of the USA (GSUSA).
+Registration costs $15 and goes to GSUSA, to pay for accident insurance covering participation in approved Girl Scout activities, program research and resources, training and services to Councils.

 How can Girl Scouts impact your life?
 Hear from Girl Scout volunteer Trenia Marietta.